 Plenty of couples report feeling a slump of energy after their wedding.
 Makes sense – you’ve been looking forward to a day for months and now it’s all over.
 Nuh-uh, not with a wedding recovery party.
 Let’s keep those happy hormones on a high.

-It’s a great way to share any leftover food or wedding wine
+It’s a great way to share any leftover food or wedding wine or to try something totally different

 If you’re lucky enough to have a few cases of wine or beers spare from the night before, it’s the perfect way to lighten the load home by sharing the excess with family and friends.
+Alternatively, you could opt for some delicious grub that’ll help cure any hangovers.

 If you need a hand calculating how much alcohol you’ll need for your wedding, we can help too.